ASEAN talks tackle pandemic, sea feud amid US-China rivalry

 China then accused the U.S. of sowing discord in the strategic region and last month, its military reportedly test-fired two missiles in the South China Sea during exercises.

+China has pushed for the resumption of negotiations with ASEAN on a code of conduct aimed at preventing armed clashes in the disputed waters.
+But Hoang Thi Ha of the ISEAS-Yusof Ishak Institute in Singapore said major differences between China and rival claimant states would stymie any breakthrough or an early agreement.

+“Given the recent developments both on the lawfare front and tensions at sea, I don’t see much silver lining,” she told The Associated Press.

-At the ASEAN Regional Forum on Saturday, Pompeo and his Chinese counterpart, Wang Yi, have confirmed their attendance to Asia’s largest security forum, which will also be done by video.
-North Korea’s foreign minister will skip the forum but its representative to the ASEAN will participate, according to Vietnam’s foreign ministry.
+Pompeo and his Chinese counterpart, Wang Yi, have confirmed their attendance at the ASEAN Regional Forum on Saturday, Asia’s largest security forum, which will also be done by video.
+North Korea’s foreign minister will skip the forum but its representative to ASEAN will participate, according to Vietnam’s foreign ministry.

 Associated Press journalists Jim Gomez in Manila, Philippines, and Kiko Rosario in Bangkok contributed to this report.